ErichZimmer/openpiv-c--qt/README.md

 * (linux) pkg-config (e.g. `apt install pkg-config`)
 * curl, zip, unzip, tar (e.g. `apt install curl zip unzip tar`)
 * ninja (e.g. `apt install ninja-build`)
-* meson (e.g., pip install --user meson)
+* meson (e.g., `pip install --user meson`)

 Unix users can also use the method used for the Windows build environment as detailed below.

 On Windows, the following can be used:
-* install TDM-GCC or any other Windows GNU distribution
+* install Visual Studio 2019 or 2022.
+Alternatively, MinGW without POSIX thread model is also known to work.
-* install miniconda or venv and setup virtual environment
+* install miniconda or python along with venv and setup virtual environment
 * pip install cmake (optional)
+* pip install ninja
 * pip install meson

 To build:
-* `meson setup builddir` Note, it is good practice to setup --prefix flags so files are not installed on the system.
+* `meson setup builddir` Note, it is good practice to setup `--prefix` flags so files are not installed on the system.
 * `meson compile -C builddir`

 Meson provides multiple build types such as debug, debugoptimized, and release.
-To change the build type, use the --buildtype flag.
+To change the build type, use the `--buildtype` flag.
 For example, `meson setup builddir --buildtype debugoptimized`.

 To run tests: